 Cloaks are provided via services; for any cloak to take effect you must identify with services first.
-You can enable your cloak by simply issuing the following command (assuming you are already identified with services)
+You can enable your cloak by verifying your account in our services web frontend at

 /msg nickserv SET CLOAK ON